CAMI-challenge/CAMISIM/README.md

 ### Citation

-The CAMISIM manuscript is submitted for publication, but its preprint version is available already:
+The CAMISIM manuscript is accepted for publication at *Microbiome*.
+A preprint version is available:
 * Fritz*, Hofmann*, et al. (2018). **CAMISIM: Simulating metagenomes and microbial communities.** *bioRxiv*, 300970. doi:[10.1101/300970](https://doi.org/10.1101/300970)

 A part of CAMISIM's functionality was also described in the CAMI manuscript, thus you may also cite: